Klins101/TD3-PSO/README.md

 Email: p.sarhadi@herts.ac.uk

-## Acknowledgements

-This research was conducted at the School of Physics, Engineering and Computer Science, University of Hertfordshire, UK.

----

-**Note:** For questions or issues, please open an issue on GitHub or contact the authors directly.
+**Note:** For questions or issues, please open an issue on GitHub or contact us.